 The moment you realize your stress system is broken

-APA Stress in America surveys consistently find that over 70% of adults report significant physical or emotional stress symptoms [1].
-Meanwhile, Gloria Mark’s research found that interrupted workers compensate by working faster but at the cost of significantly higher stress and frustration [8], meaning a single interrupted morning can keep your nervous system in a state of accelerated, stressed output for hours.
+The American Psychological Association’s Stress in America surveys consistently find that over 70% of adults report significant physical or emotional stress symptoms [1].
+Meanwhile, Gloria Mark’s research on interrupted work found that interrupted workers compensate by working faster but at the cost of significantly higher stress and frustration [8], meaning a single interrupted morning can keep your nervous system in a state of accelerated, stressed output for hours.
 Yet most stress management content offers the same handful of tips to everyone.
 This article takes a different approach.
-Instead of another generic list, you will learn a framework for matching the right technique to your specific stress type and situation.
-That framework is called the Stress Management Operating System.
+Instead of another generic list, you will learn how to match the right technique to your specific stress type and situation, using the Stress Management Operating System as the map.

 Stress management techniques are structured, evidence-based actions that reduce physiological stress responses and build long-term resilience.
 They work across five channels – physical, cognitive, behavioral, environmental, and social – each targeting a different pathway through which stress enters the body.
 Effective stress management matches the right technique to your specific stress type.